xpipe-io/xpipe-io.github.io/docs/integrations.md

 - TextEdit.app

 Note that XPipe supports setting a custom text editor command in case your favorite editor is not listed here.
-To improve the user experience however, out of the box support is still preferred, so you are free to open [ticket](https://github.com/xpipe-io/xpipe/issues) to request support for your editor application.

 ## Remote Systems